nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 }
 ```

 With the `parallel` statement we ask the compiler to spawn threads.
-The number of threads can be set using environment variable `OMP_NUM_THREADS`, which can be anything between 1 and the number of cores on a node, e.g., `export OMP_NUM_THREADS=36`.
+The number of threads can be set *during runtime* using environment variable `OMP_NUM_THREADS`, which can be anything between 1 and the number of cores on a node, e.g., `export OMP_NUM_THREADS=36`.
+Note, typically application do not scale that far.

 The `for` construct specifies that we want to parallelise the `for` loop that immediately follows the pragma.
 The different iterations of the loop will be then handled by different threads.